-Plexus artopera, Eve in CUANDO, in 1986, leading the escape of the art slave ship from describes accurately her an eclectic complex problems rose from the creation, artworks related to three Plexus events performed at CUANDO. emic offers complete Her "insider" insight

-The third Plexus event in which I took part, Eve, also pushed me into form of work I had never done before.
-I made The Gates of Paradise for the entrance to Eve.
+Eve Vaterlaus performed "Eve" at the Plexus Eve artopera, in CUANDO, in 1986, leading the escape of the art slave ship from the New York Artworld.
+Eve describes accurately her difficulties as an artist dealing with an ecletic complex of problems raised from the creation, esecution, and installament of artworks related to three Plexus events performed at CUANDO.
+She offers a complete emic understanding of her qualitative artistic process in the solution of problems.
+Her "insider" insight provides a clear model of the "problem-solutionproblem continuum" of the artistic process as was claimed by David W. Ecker in "The Artistic Process as Qualitative Problem Solving" (285).
+By applying his stock of knowlegde at hand, the researcher from the large quantity of records of "Plexus Black Box" identified the following two done before.
+I made The Gates of Paradise for the entrance to Eve, an Art Opera.
 The gates were two doors made of 16 relief panels, like old bronze cathedral doors.
 The panels showed Adam & Eve in the Garden, the expulsion from the garden, and, on the outside, how a life difficulty gave rise to human culture, art, literature, war, & etcetera, which was not necessary or possible in paradise.
 For the night of the performance of Eve, all of the contributing artists were exhibited with their work.
-I took advantage of the occasion to present myself in a fig leaf, which I had always wanted to try, but had never gotten around to before.
+I took advantage of the occasion to present myself in a figleaf, which I had always wanted to try, but had never gotten around to before.
 Thus, my experiences with Plexus always demanded growth and change and new achievements in my work, as well as growth through meeting and working with large gangs of artists I would not have otherwise met.

-I am a painter and sculptor, I graduate from art school, R.I.S.D., and then travelled widely by land and sea.
-After my travel & a very brief | a fig leaf, performed Eve at Plexus marriage, I lived and worked in Brooklyn for about 11 years.
+I am a painter and sculptor.
+I graduate from art school, R.I.S.D., and then travelled widely by land and sea.
+After my travel & a very brief marriage I lived and worked in Brooklyn for about 11 years.
 I work in many media because for me different ideas demand different forms.
 I am also stimulated by the process of finding solutions to difficult technical problems and I enjoy researching for the work as well as making it.
-The type of idea that most often inspires me is personal and subconscious, subjective, yet immersed in natural phenomena: water, plant life, animal & mineral.
+The type of idea that most often inspires me is personal and subconscious, subjective, vet immersed in natural phenomena: water, plant life, animal & mineral.